hirak99/keyshift/README.md

 This will swap the A and B keys.

 You can build more powerful config and store it in a file.
 When fully configured, this is intended to run in the background covering the session.
+Ideally, you will start this on boot with a systemd service, or add it to udev so that it activates whenever a keyboard is plugged in.

 For now you can exit pressing Ctrl+C.